 During a disaster, Emergency Management recognizes that it is important to get timely and accurate information to the public.
-Along with working with the local media and utilizing social media, EM will use NotifyMeNow and Alberta Emergency Alert, as appropriate, to notify the public of impending and current disasters, providing safety instructions and updates on the situation.
+Along with working with the local media and utilizing social media, EM will use Alberta Emergency Alert, as appropriate, to notify the public of impending and current disasters, providing safety instructions and updates on the situation.

 The Plan assists in carrying out duties related to the municipal emergency management program to prepare for and respond to disasters.
 The Director of Emergency Management and Deputies meet with the Emergency Management Agency on a quarterly basis to review, refine and test the plans.